 When you do a Google search, the entries that rank the highest are always the most authoritative sites.

-It means that the page has earned its authority by the number of backlinks it has gained, which in turn creates more organic and referral traffic.
+It means that the page has earned its authority by the number of high-quality backlinks it has gained, which in turn creates more organic and referral traffic.

 Think here about Wikipedia.
-It almost always ranks number one for a search term, because so many bloggers link to Wikipedia to support their blog post topics.
+It almost always ranks number one for a search term because so many bloggers link to Wikipedia to support their blog post topics.

 You might rank at number 30 or 40 for a keyword quite easily, but to get to number one or two, you will need a lot of incoming links.

 The hard truth is that if you want to earn backlinks, it is difficult and slow.

-It is the method I rely on most, but it does take some time to accumulate enough links to improve a post’s ranking factor.
+It is the method I rely on most.
+But it does take some time to accumulate enough links to improve a post’s ranking factor.

 However, there are other ways you can try to get more inbound links.